techiescamp/linux-foundation-coupon/README.md

 > [!TIP]
 > 💰 **Savings Tip:** If you haven't done any Kubernetes certification yet, the best savings are on the Kubestronaut Bundle with **38% + savings**

+## Kubestronaut Bundle Discounts

+If you are looking for Kubestronaut program, Use code **DCUBE30** with the following bundle options.

+- If you dont have any kubernetes certifications, go for [kubestronaut Bundle ](https://kube.promo/kubestronaut)
+- If you have CKA, go for the [CKA to Kubestronaut Bundle](https://trainingportal.linuxfoundation.org/collections/cka-upgrade-to-kubestronaut-bundle)
+- If you have CKAD, go for the [CKAD to Kubestronaut Upgrade Bundle](https://trainingportal.linuxfoundation.org/collections/certified-kubernetes-application-developer-ckad-to-kubestronaut-upgrade-bundle)
+- If you are a Kubestronaut, go for the [Kubestronaut to Golden Kubestronaut Upgrade Bundle](https://trainingportal.linuxfoundation.org/collections/kubestronaut-to-golden-kubestronaut-upgrade-bundle)

 ## Up to 35% OFF Linux Foundation Site-Wide Discount